AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> Numerical priorities for rules are available in `tsurlfilter` since version `v2.1.0`.
+> The calculation of numerical priorities for rules is effective in `tsurlfilter` since `v2.1.0`.

 #### 1. Basic modifiers, the presence of each adds 1 to the priority: {#priority-category-1}